algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 The list of available facets is returned by the Algolia API.
 This list is dynamic and should be updated at each new results.
 So that's why we render this list each time we receive new results.
-This list also let our user select a value, so we should also make it so it's possible using jQuery.
+This list also let our user select a value, so we should also make it so that it's possible using jQuery.

 ```javascript
 $('#facet-list').on('click', function(e) {